elianmanzueta/homelab-ansible/README.md

-# Elian's Homelab Repository
+# Ansible Repository

-A repository for my homelab.
-This will mainly be used for holding Ansible playbooks and configuration files.
+A repository for Ansible playbooks used in my homelab.